freddy33/qsm-go/docs/design/GUI-Design.md

-# FUll GUI for QSM
+# Full GUI for QSM

 # Goal
 The goal is to move to more Mouse driven navigation from the current pure OpenGL control based on key strokes.
+The main missing elements are Control Window, Info Window, Event creation window

 # Tech option
 This should use Nuklear on top of the current OpenGL pure 3D canvas

-# Steps and issues:
+# Windows

+## Control Window
 - Convert all the key selections flags and size to a dialog box
     - The best will be like Gimp layout.
 To have external winfow to control all this independent of the window of OpenGL 3D rendering
     - The SizeVar object should be linked to a slider or value box.
 The current SizeVar there are (from [DisplayWorld->DisplaySettings](https://github.com/freddy33/qsm-go/blob/master/m3gl/m3gl.go) :